keithpatton/aks-sample/README.md

 - Docker Desktop.

 ## Setup Azure Environment
-- Open setup.sh and set ACR_NAME and KEYVAULT_NAME variables as must be globally unique (others you can leave or update as required).
+- Open setup.sh set ACR_NAME and KEYVAULT_NAME variables as must be globally unique (others you can leave or update as required).
-- Using Azure Cloud Shell in bash mode, copy the contents of setup.sh and execute.
+- Using Azure Cloud Shell bash, upload setup.sh and execute using: ```bash setup.sh```.
 - This step will create all the necessary Azure resources using Azure CLI and kubectl (will take around 10 mins).
+- This script is idempotent so can be re-run if necessary
 - Keep Azure Cloud Shell session alive as we'll use it for the deploy step below.

 ## Deploy Application Locally